 - Busyness is about doing things.
-Business is about getting things done… as in finished… as in completed.
+Business is about getting things done… as in finished… as in complete.

-This means that until the goal or objective of the work we’re doing is completed, the true value of that work cannot be fully realized.
+This means that until we complete the goal or objective of our work, we can’t fully realize the true value of that work.

-How many of the things on your to-do list should have been accomplished a day ago, a week ago, a month ago, a year ago or even more?
+How many of the things on your to-do list should you have completed a day ago, a week ago, a month ago, a year ago or even more?

-How many things have been “a work in progress” for so long that you’ve actually lost sight of the fact that at some point they’re really supposed to be done?
+Are there items on your list that have been “a work in progress” for so long that you lost sight of the fact that at some point you actually need to complete them?

-How is it that I can work on losing the same ten pounds for the past three years?
+How is it that I can work on losing the same ten pounds year after year and not make it happen?
 At some point, I need to either achieve the goal or admit that it’s just not enough of a priority for me to get it done.

-In saying this, I’m not suggesting you should give up on your goals.
-But I am suggesting that we get real about the things we’re actually doing vs. the things we’re intent on doing vs. the things we’re considering doing or thinking about doing or just saying we’re doing without actually getting them done.
+In saying this, I don’t mean we should give up on our goals.
+But I do suggest that we get real about the things we actually do.
+This is different from the things we intend to do or the things we consider doing or think about doing.
+It’s also different from the things we say we’re doing, without ever actually getting them done.

-At some point, isn’t it just 100 times better to get a big old check mark next to that goal?
+So at some point, isn’t it just 100 times better to put a big old checkmark next to that goal?

 As we approach the end of the year, take a look at your to-do list.
 Ask yourself:

-- Which of these projects need to be completed NOW?
+- Which of these projects should you complete NOW?

-- Which of these projects can I move to my calendar for completion within the next week or two?
+- Which of these projects can you move to your calendar to complete within the next week or two?

 - And which of these projects are either dead or no longer worth pursuing?

-What are the most important goals you’ve outlined that need to be brought to completion?
-What are most important actions on your to-do list that need to be accomplished so you can mark them as done?
+What are the most important goals you outlined that you need to complete?
+What are the most important actions on your to-do list that you need to accomplish so you can mark them as done?
 Which one item, if you were to clear it off your list, would remove the most mental clutter?

-If you’ve been confusing activity with accomplishment, or busyness with business, now is the time to just STOP.
+If you confuse activity with accomplishment, or busyness with business, now is the time to just STOP.
 Take a deep breath.
 Review your goals and objectives.
-What do you want to have happen?

-Determine which specific activities will help get you there and then focus on not just doing those activities, but actually getting them done.
+Decide what you want to happen.
+Determine which specific activities you will perform.
+Then focus on not just performing those activities, but actually completing them.